 gress.
 IN CONVENTION.
 Mr. FORDER, of Buckingham, presented the proceedings of a meeting of a portion of the citizens of that co unity, which, on his motion, were referred to the Committee on Federal Relations.

-On motion of Mr. MORTON, the Convention of Over One Hundred Fugitives .-- It has already been stated that the recent arrests of a family of fugitive slaves, at Chicago, had caused large numbers to leave that city in h..ste, for Canada.
+On motion of Mr. MORTON, the Convention adjourned.

+THE SLAVE HEGIRA FROM CHICAGO-Flight of Over One Hundred Fugitives .-- It has already been stated that the recent arrests of a family of fugitive slaves, at Chicago, had caused large numbers to leave that city in h..ste, for Canada.
 The Chicago Journal, of the 8th inst., says :